Skip to main content

 30s — Introduction of actives.
 This is when most people notice the first fine lines around the eyes and forehead.
 Collagen production begins declining around 1% per year starting in the mid-20s, and by 30 the cumulative loss becomes visible.
 Add a retinol serum at night (start with CeraVe's encapsulated formula).
 Continue Vitamin C in the morning.
 Consider adding a peptide serum if your budget allows.
 The 30s are when the gap between "uses sunscreen religiously" and "never bothered" becomes visibly apparent between friends of the same age.

 40s — Targeted treatment.
 Fine lines are present.
 Possibly deeper expression wrinkles.
 Dark spots from sun damage are materializing.
 This is when stepping up from beginner retinol to intermediate formulations (La Roche-Posay 0.3%, Medik8 Crystal Retinal) makes a measurable difference.
 Add a rich night cream with peptides.
 Eye cream becomes worthwhile for the thinner skin around the eyes.
 The routine expands from 3 products to 5-6, because skin at this stage responds to multi-active treatment more than single-product approaches.
+For those who want to consolidate without sacrificing coverage, the U Beauty Resurfacing Compound combines retinol, Vitamin C, and niacinamide into a single step through its SIREN Capsule delivery system.

 Common Anti-Aging Mistakes